ermiyaeskandary/Slither.io-bot/README.md

 # Contributing

 To get started, please sign the [Contributor License Agreement](https://cla-assistant.io/ErmiyaEskandary/Slither.io-bot).
 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
-Create a branch, add commits, and [open a pull request](https://github.com/ErmiyaEskandary/Slither.io-bot/compare/). **Please review the guidelines for contributing to this project before making an issue or submitting a pull request.Your pull request needs to be approved by at least 2 people until it is merged.**
+Create a branch, add commits, and [open a pull request](https://github.com/ErmiyaEskandary/Slither.io-bot/compare/). **Please review the guidelines for contributing to this project before making an issue or submitting a pull request.Your pull request needs to be approved by at least 3 people until it is merged and all checks need to pass.**

 ## Join us on Gitter (team communication)
 [![Gitter](https://badges.gitter.im/ErmiyaEskandary/Slither.io-bot.svg)](https://gitter.im/ErmiyaEskandary/Slither.io-bot?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)